AdobeDocs/campaign-classic.en/help/platform/using/external-accounts.md

 * **[!UICONTROL Application secret]**

-  App secret of your Facebook application
+  App secret of your Facebook application.

 If you chose the hosted by this instance mode, the Secure Canvas URL needs to be paste into the **Facebook Web games (https)** field on Facebook